 Winner of the Pulitzer Prize for Fiction and the National Book Award, The Underground Railroad is a gripping story of a young woman’s journey from slavery to freedom.

-Encouraged by tails of the underground railroad, Cora and Caesar plot to flee the Georgia cotton plantation where they’ve been enslaved.
+Encouraged by tales of the underground railroad, Cora and Caesar plot to flee the Georgia cotton plantation where they’ve been enslaved.

 Their escape is nearly thwarted not far from the plantation.
 They manage to get away only when Cora kills a young white boy who tries to capture her.
 Now there’s no going back.